cw/illustrator-aiv8-exporter/README.md

 ## Document Setup

 The script doesn't force any setup or organization on you.
 You can export layers, groups, compound paths or individual paths.
-Just name the path/layer/group/compound path what you want the file name to be (e.g., my-cool-vector-drawing.svg) and the script will prep it for export.
+Just name the path/layer/group/compound path what you want the file name to be (e.g., my-cool-vector-drawing.AIv8) and the script will prep it for export.
 You can export nested layers (example: export indiviual assets as well all assets in a parent layer).
-The exported SVGs will be cropped to the bounding box of the path/group/layer.
+The exported AIs will be cropped to the bounding box of the path/group/layer.

 You can name artboards with a `.AIv8` extension to export AIs to specific dimensions other than the paths' bounding box.
 All paths within the artboard will be exported, so make sure to clean up any unwanted paths before export.